 For me, the love of reading began at an early age, largely thanks to my mother.
 The story goes, I was sitting opposite my teacher in primary one.
 She was reading the paper and being curious (read nosy minx) I read it too.
 Except I read it from my desk, upside down.
 Thinking she would teach me a valuable lesson she asked me to read one of the news pieces back to her and explain my understanding of what I’d just read.
 No problem!
 When I think back now, she must have thought I was a right little smarty pants.

 A love of reading turned into a love of writing.
 I wanted to create worlds where I could escape and lose myself, take myself away from whatever was going on in the outer world.
+I suppose looking back, I wanted to transform my reality.
 It started as apologetic poetry, mainly to my mother, and grew into short stories delving into the quagmire of our brains and personality.
 I found I could write far more easily than I could express feelings verbally.

 For me, writing is a necessity to make sense of it all.
 That magical, yet oftentimes awful, mess we call life.